techie-guy/starlight/README.md

 After cloning the repo recursively, `cd` into it.
 Then use `premake5 gmake2` to generate the project build files.

-Run `make help` to get a list of the available configurations.
+Use `make help` to get a list of the available configurations.

 Use `make config=CONFIG` to build the project for the required Platform.